-Credits: 1 - 2 Class Hours: 3 hours (1 credit), 5 hours (2 credits) Prereg: Approval of instructor.
-Recommended: Completed OCN 101 or SCI 199V.
-Comments: May be repeated for a maximum of 50 credits.
+Class Hours: 3 hours (1 credit), 5

+hours (2 credits)

+Prereq: Approval of instructor.
+Recommended: Completed OCN

+101 or SCI 199V.

+a maximum of 50 credits.
 Semester Offered: Fall, Spring Description: Students in this course will practice strategies, methods, and techniques for successful project completion.
 Students and the instructor will agree on a project before the start of the course.
 Reading and research in any area of Oceanography under the direction of a faculty member.
-Students are encouraged to present their findings at the annual

-University of Hawai'i system-wide Marine Option Program Student Symposium.
+Students are encouraged to present their findings at the annual University of Hawai'i system-wide Marine Option Program Student Symposium.

-OCN 201: Science of the Sea Credits: 3
+OCN 201: Science of the Sea